Codecademy/docs/content/numpy/concepts/built-in-functions/terms/min/amin.md

 Returns:

 * If axis is None, the result would be a scalar value of the minimum element of the array.
-* If axis is an integer, the result would be an array of dimension a.ndim -1.
+* If axis is an integer, the result would be an array of dimension `a.ndim - 1`.
-* If axis is a tuple, the result would be an array of dimension a.ndim - len(axis)
+* If axis is a tuple, the result would be an array of dimension `a.ndim - len(axis)`.

 ## Example